-- Plasma catecholasmine and vasopressin concentrations - Standard Complete Blood Count (CBC) and chemistry profile including platelet count - Prothrombin Time (PT) - Activated Partial Thromboplastin Time (aPTT) - Thromboelastograph Hemostasis Analysis - D-dimer
+- Plasma catecholamine and vasopressin concentrations - Standard Complete Blood Count (CBC) and chemistry profile including platelet count - Prothrombin Time (PT) - Activated Partial Thromboplastin Time (aPTT) - Thromboelastograph Hemostasis Analysis - D-dimer

 - Fibrinogen

-- Tissue Plasminogen Activator (tPA)
+- Tissue Plasminogen

+Activator (tPA)

 - Antithrombin III

 - Protein C

 - Plasminogen activator inhibitor-1 (PAI-1)

 - Von Willebrand factor (vWF) antigen

 - Factors V and VIII

 Potential Risks: There is a small risk of infection and a still smaller risk of a blood clot or breakage of the catheter.
-The likelihood of these complications is remote (about 1 in

-10,000) when the procedure is carried out by trained personnel and proper equipment is used, as during this study.
+The likelihood of these complications is remote (about 1 in 10,000) when the procedure is carried out by trained personnel and proper equipment is used, as during this study.
 There is also a small risk of the catheter perforating the vein or not being inserted into a blood vessel.
 You may have discomfort, bleeding, and/or bruising and on rare occasions, you may feel dizzy or faint.

-Duration of Procedure: The catheter will be inserted once at the beginning of both the experiment days and will remain in a vein for the duration of the experiment.
-Blood will be taken approximately 4 times during the visits 2 and 3 (8 times total).
+Duration of Procedure: The catheter will be inserted once at the beginning of experiment days and will remain in a vein for the duration of the experiment.
+Blood will be taken up to 4 times during the experimental visits.
 A total of approximately 80 to 100 mL of blood will be collected during your visit.
 The catheter will be removed at the end of the experiment days.